bmsauer/cynic/README.txt

 -- RUNNING
 First, you need to build the base container that the applications are based off of, ci4-base.
-We will use the commandscript.sh which has commands already written out for us:

-./commandscript.sh build-base
+cd ci4base
+docker build -t ci4base .
+cd ..

 Next, build each container in each service in the docker-compose.yml file:

-./commandscript.sh build
+docker-compose build

 Then, run the application.
 This will start it in the background.
 You can see what is running with docker ps.

+docker-compose up

+To run the application in the background, you can use:

-./commandscript.sh up
+docker-compose up -d

+And to view logs:

+docker-compose logs

 You should be able to view the coreapp homepage at 'localhost:8080' in your browser.

+To stop the application, use CTRL+C in the terminal.
+If you started the containers with 'docker-compose up -d', then you can use:

+docker-compose down

 -- OTHER HELPFUL COMMANDS
 When running, you may want to do these commands:

-Add test data to the app:
+Add user login data to the coreapp: docker-compose exec coreapp php spark db:seed Auth
-./commmandscript.sh seed-db

-Drop into a MySQL CLI to do database debugging:
+Drop into a MySQL CLI to do database debugging.
+Replace the $ variables with their values from coredb.env. docker-compose run db-cli mysql --host $DB_HOST --port 3306 --user $MYSQL_USER --password=$MYSQL_PASSWORD --database $MYSQL_DATABASE
-./commandscript.sh db-cli

-Drop into a app container sheel to debug:
+Drop into a app container sheel to debug: docker-compose exec coreapp /bin/bash
-./commandscript.sh coreapp-shell

-Reload the application:
+Reload the coreapp:
-./commandscript.sh coreapp-reload

-Stop the app:
-./commandscript.sh destroy
+docker-compose up --build -d coreapp

-Stop the app and clear the database:
+Stop the app and clear the database: docker-compose down -v
-./commandscript.sh destroy-volumes

 -- TESTS AND DOCS
 When not running, try these commands:

 Test coreapp:
-./commandscript.sh coreapp-test
+docker run  -v ${PWD}/coreapp/test-reports:/var/www/html/ci4app/test-reports cynic_coreapp ./vendor/bin/phpunit

 Generate docs:
-./commandscript.sh coreapp-docs
+cd coreapp
+docker run --rm -v ${PWD}:/data phpdoc/phpdoc:3

 =========================================
 == DESIGN NOTES